Nevins Street station: Station layout

-The station has two island platforms, situated between the express and local tracks in each direction.
 A fifth track once existed between the two express tracks.
 The fifth track was removed in 1956.
-Original plans called for this to be a local station on a three-track line, but before it opened the two outer local tracks were added.
+Original plans called for this to be a local station on a three-track line, but before it opened, the two outer local tracks were added.
 Fare control is in an upper mezzanine, with a crossunder via part of an unused lower-level platform.
 Next to this platform is a single unused trackway under the southbound local track.

 The underpass between the main platforms is the only portion of the lower level that has ever been used.
 Because the station was designed as a local station with side platforms, it is too close to street level for a mezzanine over the tracks.
 The stairs up lead to two separate fare control mezzanines located over the platforms only, with stairs up to the street.
 The only way between platforms inside the station is the underpass.

 In the station is a "Nevins St." mosaic.
 The mezzanine walls feature a mosaic frieze by Anton von Dalen, installed in 1997 and entitled Work & Nature.
 The mosaic is 14 inches by 83 feet along both walls of the mezzanine.
 The work is in the tones of soft blue, green, and ochre, like the original platform mosaics.
 It features stenciled silhouettes in black of a woman operating a sewing machine, a mother taking care of a child, a man planting a tree, an architect reading a blueprint, a female executive addressing a meeting, and famous musician Furry Lewis.
 All of these characters symbolize, according to the artist, "pride, dignity, and beauty surrounding all work".